autistic-symposium/sec-pentesting-toolkit/README.md

 # Pentesting Resources

-Hi.
+Hello.
 My name is **M. von Steinkirch**, and this is **my personal resources** from when **I used to play CTF professionally** (2014-2015).

-I haven't updated this repository that much since then, but it can still be a good source for CTF, pentesting, and wargames.
+I haven't updated this repository that much since then, but it can still be a good source in the field.
 ----

 ## Disclaimer: